vesterheim/vesterheim.github.io/join-give/benefit-auction/index.md

   alt:
   caption:
   title:         # Defaults to navigation title
-  subtitle: October 1-28, 2015
+  subtitle:
   teaser:  One-of-a-kind folk-art pieces of rosemaling, woodworking, fiber arts, and more by the best artists working in the Norwegian tradition are available only at Vesterheim’s Folk Art Benefit Auction.

 ---
-You can view and bid on one-of-a-kind folk art pieces at www.biddingforgood.com from noon (CST) October 1 to 9:00 p.m.
-October 28.
-We are so excited to share this year's amazing folk art by experts in the Norwegian tradition.

-{% include components/button.html text="View items!" url="https://www.biddingforgood.com/auction/auctionhome.action?vhost=VEST-AUCTION" style="primary" %}

-This auction provides people from all over the country with the chance to bid on items they love.
-We are excited and proud that pieces by these folk artists will receive worldwide exposure and will be bid on by folk-art fans far and wide.
-Winning bidders in last year's aution came from California, Nevada, Utah, New Jersey, Connecticut, New York, North Dakota, and Kansas, just to name a few.
+A tremendous _tusen takk_ to all the bidders, folk artists, and supporters for Vesterheim's 2015 Folk Art Benefit Auction.

+The auction closed on October 28 at 9:00 p.m. central time.

+We greatly appreciate everyone who participated and contributed to help make this auction a successful event.
+The auction total was $24,783 with 100 bidders.

+To successful bidders, we are looking forward to getting your one-of-a-kind piece into your hands and will be contacting you about shipping arrangements in the next couple of days.

 The auction is one of our biggest fundraising events.
 All proceeds go to projects directly related to Vesterheim’s Folk Art School.

-We want to thank all of the bidders and especially the folk artists for donating such wonderful and sought-after pieces!
-Special thanks to volunteer Bill Wild, of Decorah, Iowa, who did all of the photography of the auction pieces.
+See the pieces and final bids at Bidding For Good.

 {% include components/button.html text="View items!" url="https://www.biddingforgood.com/auction/auctionhome.action?vhost=VEST-AUCTION" style="primary" %}

-Contact Michelle Whitehill at 563-382-9681, or [mwhitehill@vesterheim.org](mailto:mwhitehill@vesterheim.org), with auction questions.
+Contact Marcia McKelvey at 563-382-9681, or [mmckelvey@vesterheim.org](mailto:mmckelvey@vesterheim.org), with auction questions.